Stefi99R/kp-clone/README.md

 **NOTE** This will create two tables (ads and users)

 ### Seeding
-1. Inside of *server* folder via terminal enter enter command `npm run seed` **NOTE** This will seed 10 users and 100 ads into their databases
+1. Inside of *server* folder via terminal enter command `npm run seed` **NOTE** This will seed 10 users and 100 ads into their tables in the database
 ***NOTE*** Attempting to use passwords, along with the usernames, from a table created in this way will result in error, as those passwords are not hashed